scipy-conference/scipy_proceedings/papers/patrick_pedersen/patrick_pedersen.rst

 than static type checking but more strict than duck type checking.

-The numerical trait of the Numtraits package has an interesting approach which is compatible with the concept of application-driven data types.
+The numerical trait of the Numtraits package has an interesting approach which is not too different from the concept of application-driven data types.
 The numerical trait does not distinguish between Python data types as long as they are numerical, and this corresponds to the most general numerical application-driven data type able to assume any numerical value of any shape.
 Furthermore, the numerical trait allows restricting the data type to more restrictive data types by specifying a number of dimensions, a specific